Saturday, Feb 24, 2018, 6:05 pm

 The consciousness and capacity of workers to organize at the work site is what will save labor.
 West Virginia’s school employees have demonstrated what workers’ power looks like without collective bargaining or the right to strike.
 Their lesson is clear to the unions: Either fight for the dignity of work and workers or move over and let others show you how it’s done.

-Lois Weiner is a professor of education at New Jersey City University who is on the editorial board of New Politics.
-Her newest book is The Future of Our Schools: Teachers Unions and Social Justice .
+Lois Weiner is director of the Urban Education and Teacher Unionism-Policy Project at New Jersey City University.
+She is the author The Future of Our Schools: Teachers Unions and Social Justice (Haymarket, 2012) and writes for New Politics, Jacobin and In These Times.

 More by Lois Weiner